davidhartsough/you-dont-need-bootstrap/README.md

 The `body` is where you set the base styles for all other elements to inherit.
 You'll want to set your basic theme here.
 Choose a background color and a font (family, size, weight, height, etc).

 Try to avoid a stark white background for most websites.
 It's not easy on the eyes.
-But fair warning: there's a very fine line between "bland and ugly white" and "grey and gloomy off-white".
+But fair warning: there's a very fine line between "bland and ugly white" and "gray and gloomy off-white".
 You'll have to ride those lines and see for yourself.
 I find that `#FAFAFA` usually does just the trick.
 It's just one step in the right direction.
-(It's actually 2% less "light" than pure white, according to it's equivalent HSL value: `hsl(0, 0%, 98%)`.)
+(It's actually 2% less "light" than pure white, according to its equivalent HSL value: `hsl(0, 0%, 98%)`.)

-Also, _(personal opinion here)_ serif fonts are lame and for books -- not for websites.
-It feels weird to see serif on screens.
+Also, _(personal opinion here)_ serif fonts are lame and for books — not for websites.
+It feels weird to see serif fonts on screens.
 Some say it's technically better/easier for reading, but it's not pretty.
-If you're website has a lot of written content, maybe consider the best fonts that e-readers have chosen.
+If your website has a lot of written content, maybe consider the best fonts that e-readers have chosen.
 (I read once that Amazon did research for its Kindle to discover the best typeface for reading.
 I'll have to revisit that.
 Maybe you'll find what I'm talking about.
 But follow the research.)
-Otherwise, if you're website has minimal sections of written content and rarely has lengthy paragraphs and paragraphs of text, then go for what's more aesthetically pleasing: `sans-serif`.
+Otherwise, if your website has minimal sections of written content and rarely has lengthy paragraphs and paragraphs of text, then go for what's more aesthetically pleasing: `sans-serif`.

 In fact, most operating systems default to a sans-serif font for everything.
 You should probably keep your website's font aligned with the device's default font, to keep things consistent.
 To do this, you'll actually want to target all the best sans-serif fonts from every device, in the order of coolest, best-looking, and most-likely-to-override-anyway.
 This ensures that you'll get the best sans-serif font on every device.
 For example, if you just chose "Roboto" (the sexiest of fonts), your website would have access to it on Android devices but wouldn't have access to it on iOS devices, so you'd have to manually import it from Google fonts.
 If you list all the defaults instead, the device will automatically choose its best sans-serif font for you, based on what it already has available (system fonts).